ELReedHerbarium/TargetCaptureWorkshop/Session2.Bioinformatics_In_Plant_Research.md

 ```

 After the file is unzipped, we can view it using the `less` command, followed by the file name.
-Use the enter key to travel down the file line by line
+Use the enter key to travel down the file line by line.

+You can also use the commands `head` and `tail`.
+These commands are convenient for large files, as they print the first 10 lines on the screen, from either the top or the bottom, depending on which command you use.

 ### Action 2.4.2
-*Use the less command to view the file*
+*Use the `head`, `tail`, and `less` command to view the file*
 ```

 ```